 Definitions, Proofs and Examples

-This year (2011) I gave five optional examples classes to my second-year G12MAN Mathematical Analysis students on Definitions, Proofs and Examples.
+In 2011 I gave five optional examples classes to my second-year G12MAN Mathematical Analysis students on Definitions, Proofs and Examples.

 I recorded videos of these classes, to go along with my previous videos on How and why we do mathematical proofs